-If you’ve migrated from one web host to another, you’ve had to update your DNS records.
-While the process itself is painless, many people may not stop to consider what DNS records are, besides accepting that tech support says they need changing.
+If you’ve migrated from one web host to another, then you’ve had to update your DNS records.
+Although the process itself is painless, many people may not stop to consider what DNS records are, besides accepting that tech support says they need changing.

-We’ve assembled a quick guide to remedy that and let you know not just what DNS record are, but also what role they serve on your website.
-If you want to know more on web hosting, make sure to check out our guide on the best web hosting providers, many of which will help you through any DNS changes.
+We’ve assembled a quick guide to remedy that and let you know not just what DNS records are, but also what role they serve on your website.
+If you want to know more about web hosting, make sure to check out our guide on the best web hosting providers, many of which will help you through any DNS record changes.

 What Is DNS?

-DNS stands for Domain Name System and is used to point an incoming domain towards the IP address of the server.
+DNS stands for Domain Name System, and it is used to point an incoming website domain toward the IP address of the server.
 So, when you enter “cloudwards.net,” the DNS records fetch the IP address of our server and serve you the site.

-This allows you to change web hosts without changing your domain name.
-Each website has a specific IP address, and the DNS records pair that IP address to the domain so users don’t need to remember the numeric line.
+This allows you to change web hosts without changing domain names.
+Each website has a specific IP address, and the DNS records pair that IP address to the domain name so users don’t need to remember the numeric line.

 DNS records hold information about every single website on the internet.
 There’s no way around it, unlike some other areas of web hosting.
-While you may never update yours, they still exist regardless.
+Although you may never update yours, they still exist regardless.

-Migration is an integral part of DNS records.
+Information migration is an integral part of DNS records.
 Updating the DNS records and pointing your domain to a new nameserver is all that a web host requires for transfer, minus slight propagation time.
-Now that I’ve spewed some tech jargon, you may be wondering what a nameserver is.
+Now that we’ve spewed some tech jargon, you may be wondering what a nameserver is.

 What Is a Nameserver?